skullerj/jschool/C10/backend/README.md

 - `GET /books` - Get all the books.
 Available filters are: `location and title`.
 It also supports pagination through the page parameter.
 Ej: `GET /books?location=quito&title=harry&page=2` <== would return the second page of books in quito that have harry on their title
 - `GET /books/:id` - Get a single book given certain id
 - `POST /books/:id/lend` - Lends this book to you.
 This endpoint need a location parameter sent in the body, indicating the place where you want to lend it from.

+You can also subscribe to the websocket at the root (`/`).
+It will fire the book_lent event everytime a book is lended.